Claudia Hachenberger, M.A.

 Papers and Lectures

-- upcoming: “Sandra Cisneros’ “Woman Hollering Creek” (1991) – A Magical Realist Short Story Promoting the Possibility of Reinventing Gender Roles in the US-Mexican Borderlands.”
-The Society for Multi-Ethnic Studies: Europe and the Americas (MESEA) 2020 Conference, University of Central Lancashire, Larnaka, Cyprus, May 27-30, 2020.
+- “Sandra Cisneros’ “Woman Hollering Creek” (1991) – A Magical Realist Short Story Promoting the Possibility of Reinventing Gender Roles in the US-Mexican Borderlands.”
+The Society for Multi-Ethnic Studies: Europe and the Americas (MESEA) 2020 Conference, University of Central Lancashire, Larnaka, Cyprus, May 27-30, 2020 (postponed due to 2020 Corona crisis).

-- upcoming: “Global Ecological Citizenship in Ernest Callenbach’s Ecotopia (1975) – Promoting a Non-Anthropocentric Relationship between Humanity and Nature.”
-The European Association for American Studies (EAAS) 2020 Conference, University of Warsaw, Poland, May 1-3, 2020.
+- “Global Ecological Citizenship in Ernest Callenbach’s Ecotopia (1975) – Promoting a Non-Anthropocentric Relationship between Humanity and Nature.”
+The European Association for American Studies (EAAS) 2020 Conference, University of Warsaw, Poland, May 1-3, 2020 (postponed due to 2020 Corona crisis).

-- upcoming: “Gioconda Belli’s Waslala.
+- “Gioconda Belli’s Waslala.
 Memorial del Futuro (1996) – Illuminating the Gap Between a Bleak Future Scenario Concerning Nicaragua’s Hegemonic Order and the Alternative Community of Waslala.”
-Society of Latin American Studies (SLAS) 2020 Conference, University of Amsterdam, April 17-18, 2020.
+Society of Latin American Studies (SLAS) 2020 Conference, University of Amsterdam, April 17-18, 2020 (cancelled due to 2020 Corona crisis).

 - “Karen Tei Yamashita’s Through the Arc of the Rain Forest (1990) – A Postcolonial and Ecocritical Novel Promoting a Global Ecological Citizenship.”
 International Workshop: Ecocritical Life Writing in the Dystopic Present, University of Augsburg, December 5-6, 2019.